AbdelrahmanDeghedy/2048-Game/README.md

 3- The game is over, when all the cells are filled, and you have no move left.

 > You can play either using the mouse or using the four arrows on the keyboard.

-### Common Bugs
-There is a little bug when you click with the mouse (or keyboard) so quickly (before the new cell is inserted).
-You will find some logic errors.

 ### License